 Laser therapy is often used for minimizing the appearance of scars and marks.
 There are different types of lasers that are used depending on the severity of your scars and your skin condition.

-In a study, ten women (Fitzpatrick skin types III-V) with white stretch marks received treatment with non-ablative1540-nm fractional laser for four times at 4-week intervals.
+In a study, ten women (Fitzpatrick skin typesi XA classification of skin types based on the risk of sunburns and skin cancer when exposed to UV rays.
+III-V) with white stretch marks received treatment with non-ablativei XNon-invasive lasers that heal scars, lines, and wrinkles on the body without any physical injury other than swelling or redness.
+1540-nm fractional laser for four times at 4-week intervals.
 There was a 1% to 24% improvement in the appearance of their stretch marks.
 Only one woman experienced post-inflammatory hyperpigmentation after treatment (1).

-Fractional CO2 laser (10,600-nm) was also found to be effective in improving the appearance of white stretch marks in patients with Fitzpatrick skin types III and IV).
+Fractional CO2 laser (10,600-nm) was also found to be effective in improving the appearance of white stretch marks in patients with Fitzpatrick skin typesi XA classification of skin types based on the risk of sunburns and skin cancer when exposed to UV rays.
+III and IV).
 A combination of Pulsed Dye Laser and Fractional CO2 laser was also found to be beneficial (1).

 4. Topical Treatment

 There are no studies that have proven the efficacy of topical treatments (ointments and home remedies like almond oil, cocoa butter, etc.) on stretch marks.
 Topical treatments may have a mild effect on stretch marks not because of their ingredients but because of the moisturization effect (1).